AviatrixSystems/avxlabs-docs/ace_ops/docs/lab5.md

 ## 2. TROUBLESHOOT REQUEST

+Let’s proceed with another troubleshooting request, using the same tools we used in the previous labs.

 ### 2.1 BU1 Analytics is not reachable - verifiy connectivity Using the Diagnostic Tools

 - Verify that the connectivity between **BU1 Frontend** and **BU1 Analytics** is actually broken.